LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 Every consumer should be aware of what information is available on their credit report.
 You can request your credit report and find out your credit score for free at AnnualCreditReport.com.

 You may also consider signing up for a credit monitoring service.
 What qualifies as credit monitoring varies from company to company.
-Look for a service that sends customers alerts whenever their credit score changes, accounts are opened or closed, and red flags appear on their credit history.
+Look for a service or a money tracker app that sends customers alerts whenever their credit score changes, accounts are opened or closed, and red flags appear on their credit history.

 If you’ve had financial problems in the past but have turned things around, be prepared to explain to your potential employer how you’ve accomplished that.